 You could go to any of the top universities out there and you could get an exact measurement of how much manure is needed to spread over an exact area of ground.
 Then it will go on about how deep you need to dig the soil to mix it in.

-For most people, securing a supply of cow manure is the main thing, figuring out how to make the best use of it is the easy part.
+For most people, securing a supply of cow manure is the main thing, figuring out how to make the best use of it in the garden, is the easy part.

 If you have a heap of cow manure that’s at the pre-composting stage, you can’t do much with it until the Autumn comes.
 Depending on what time of the year you took delivery of the load, this may mean waiting a while.